dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 issues. `libgdiplus` is a library we don't own, but that we must spend time investigating issues and proposing fixes.

-We have noticed that `System.Drawing.Common` is used on cross-platform mostly for image manipulation like QR code generators and text rendering.
+We have noticed (such as from analysis of NuGet packages) that `System.Drawing.Common` is used on cross-platform mostly for image manipulation like QR code generators and text rendering.
 We haven't noticed heavy graphics usage as our cross-platform graphics support is very incomplete.
 For example, right now some components crash on macOS because the